Dillon8775/The-Speedrunner-Mod/README.md

 # WorldGen Features

-## Structures of almost all types generate more commonly (configurable)!
+# Structures of almost all types generate more commonly.
-### Structure Probability Configurations:
-**Everywhere:** structures will spawn blocks next to each other (this will cause lag!).

-**Very Common:** structures will spawn very close to each other.

-**Common (default setting):** structures will spawn more commonly than usual.

-**Normal:** structures will spawn normally, not too much and not too little.

-**Default:** structures will spawn according to Minecraft's default settings.

-**Rare:** Structures will be pretty hard to find.

-**Very Rare:** Structures will be extremely hard to find, generating hundreds if not thousands of blocks apart.
+You can configure custom structure spawn rates from the mod's configuration file.

 ---

-### The Speedrunner's Wasteland Biome
+## The Speedrunner's Wasteland Biome
 Generates throughout the overworld, and it's great for speedrunning, because ores are more common, enderman spawn more often than anything, it doesn't rain, and all other mobs spawn less.

-You can disable this biome from generating by turning off the "Custom Biomes and Custom Biome Features" option.

 <a href="https://github.com/Dillon8775/ImageGIFs/blob/the-speedrunner-mod/Worldgen/speedrunner%20wasteland.png?raw=true" target="_blank">
   <img src="https://github.com/Dillon8775/ImageGIFs/blob/the-speedrunner-mod/Worldgen/speedrunner%20wasteland.png?raw=true" width="480" height="270" alt="Speedrunner's Wasteland biome">